Home > How to Tips

 Restart your Mac/MacBook in Safe Mode

 Safe Mode performs a startup disk check, clears caches, runs file repair, and prevents some startup software and files from loading allowing only the essential ones.
-Therefore, restarting your Mac/MacBook in Safe Mode may help you to solve this issue.
+Therefore, restarting your Mac/MacBook in Safe Mode may help you solve this issue.

 1. Shut down your Mac computer and wait for 10 seconds.

-2. Press down the power button until the startup options and the Options gear icon appear on the screen.
+2. Press the power button until the startup options and the Options gear icon appear on the screen.

 3. Choose your startup disk.